 Refine by Type

 Cervical cancer may not cause any symptoms at first.
 Later, you may have pelvic pain or bleeding from the vagina.
 It usually takes several years for normal cells in the cervix to turn into cancer cells.
-Your health care provider can find abnormal cells by doing a Pap test - examining cells from the cervix under a microscope.
-If there are abnormal cells, you will need a biopsy.
-By getting regular Pap tests and pelvic exams you can find and treat any problems before they turn into cancer.(Read more)
+Your health care provider can find abnormal cells by doing a Pap test to examine cells from the cervix.
+You may also have an HPV test.
+If your results are abnormal, you may need a biopsy or other tests.
+By getting regular screenings, you can find and treat any problems before they turn into cancer.(Read more)